rnpsjrmun2023/rnpsjrmun2023/README.md

 <img src="./images/sc.jpg" />

-This is the official website of the RNPSMUN2023 Event organsized by NPS RNR, scheduled to be held on the 26th, 27th and 28th of June 2023.
+This is the official website of the RNPSJRMUN2023 Event organsized by NPS RNR, scheduled to be held on the,  and  of  2023.

 <p align="right">(<a href="#top">back to top</a>)</p>